fenago/ml-scikit-keras-tensorflow/labs/lab_16.md

 other in a given RNN layer, it is possible to train much deeper RNNs capable of learning much longer sequences).

-In the next chapter we will discuss how to learn deep representations in an unsupervised way using autoencoders, and we will use generative adversarial networks (GANs) to produce images and more!
+In the next lab we will discuss how to learn deep representations in an unsupervised way using autoencoders, and we will use generative adversarial networks (GANs) to produce images and more!